Performant Tridiagonal Factorization of Skew-Symmetric Matrices: Implementation

 The most costly updates in the various unblocked algorithms involve level-2 BLAS-like (matrix-vector) operations, which we tabulated in Fig.~\ref{fig:BLAS2-like}.
 The {\sc skew\_rank2} (skew-symmetric rank-2 update) is a variation on the symmetric rank-2 update ({\sc syr2}) that is part the traditional BLAS and can be easily implemented via a minor modification of its implementation in, for example, BLIS.
 The important thing is to implement this so that the triangular part of $ X $ is only read and written once.
 The {\sc skew\_tridiag\_gemv} (matrix-vector multiplication with a vector that is first multiplied by a skew-symmetric tridiagonal vector) requires a cheap processing of the vector being multiplied.

-In addition to having level-2 BLAS-like operations that capture the functionality needed, their effect on the overall performance also requires attention to be paid to their implementation.
+In addition to having level-2 BLAS-like operations that capture the functionality needed, their effect on the overall performance also requires careful implementation.
 Rather than casting the operations in terms of traditional BLAS, we wrote fused implementations using kernels from BLIS.
-Where possible, we applied loop unrolling and jamming (e.g., computing multiple {\sc axpy}s with a single loop) in order to maximize register and prefetch pipeline usage.
+Where possible, we applied loop unrolling and jamming (e.g., computing multiple {\sc axpy}s with a single loop) in order to improve register and prefetch pipeline usage.
 While parallelization of the new level-3 operations was inherited from BLIS's GEMM implementation, at the time of this writing, BLIS did not parallelize level-2 functionality.
 For this reason, we parallelized all needed level-2 operations (including the application of blocks of pivots used in Fig.~\ref{fig:LTLt_blk}) with OpenMP~\cite{openmp}.
 The benefits of these efforts are discussed next.